 Autism: Sensory and Movement Differences

-Published accounts of autism and research studies show a number of references to sensory and movement differences in the areas of perception, emotion, action, cognition and communication.
+Synopsis: Published accounts of autism and research studies show a number of references to sensory and movement differences in the areas of perception, emotion, action, cognition and communication.
+Sometimes the pain is so bad that my whole body becomes stiff and then I am unable to move.
+It is crucial that exploration of autism include sensory and movement differences and involve people with autism first-hand.

 Accounts of autism also showed challenges with controlling, executing and combining action or movements.
 Alberto described his challenges with movements and actions, 'Right from the beginning of an action, I was conscious of my inability to access motor planning and I was lost in an unacceptable motor silence.'
 Charles described his difficulties with movements and actions as well: